wintermute000/azure-fgt-sdn-ha-crosszone-3port/README.md

 * UDRs for internal subnet routing table for default routing and inter-subnet routing through active FortiGate (HA is orchestrated by SDN connector)
 * Choose PAYG or BYOL in variables - if BYOL, place .lic files in subfolder "licenses" and define in variables.
 * Choose availability zone or availability set using the availability_zone boolean variable (false will use availability set).
 * Terraform backend (versions.tf) stored in Azure storage - customise backend.conf to suit or modify as appropriate.
-An backend.conf.example is provided.
+An backend.conf.example is provided  or comment out the backend "azurerm" resource block to use the default local backend for example.

 **If availability_zone is set to true, then region must support this feature.
 If availability_zone is set to false, then the deployment will be performed using an availability set with 2 domains.**

-Topology using default variables
+**Topology using default variables**

 ![img](https://github.com/wintermute000/azure-fgt-sdn-ha-crosszone-3port/blob/main/azure-fgt-sdn-ha-crosszone-3port.jpg)

 For a detailed walkthrough of the operation of this topology, refer to https://github.com/40net-cloud/fortinet-azure-solutions/tree/main/FortiGate/Active-Passive-SDN